 Themes are a great way to bring organization and interest to activities.
 Using themes also helps children to make connections between new information and what they already know.
 We will be using various themes throughout the year with corresponding arts, games, songs and snacks where applicable.
 Parents will hear of upcoming themes in the parent newsletter.
 Themes may change depending on the interest of students but the rough outline is as follows:

-February-Relationships (Love, Friendship, Family)
+February-Relationships (Love, Friendship, Family, Emotions)

 March-Dinosaurs & Reptiles (Reptiles, Amphibians, Snakes, Dinosaurs)

 April- Showers (Rain, Puddles, Mud, Clouds, Rainbows)

 May- Flowers (Flowers, Seeds, Plants, Spring, Mother’s day)

 June- Bugs (Insects, Spiders, Worms, Creepy Crawlies, Father’s day)